 - Questions about the dangerous nature of pit bulls

-- $1 million dog bite settlement in Florida pit bull attack on meter reader
+- $1 million dog bite settlement in Florida pit bull attack on a meter reader

 - Can a pit bull be accurately identified through physical appearance?